 Gluten Free Sunbutter Tassies Recipe

-In a large bowl mix the Sunbutter with 1 cup sugar and the lemon juice with a wooden spoon.
+- In a large bowl mix the Sunbutter with 1 cup sugar and the lemon juice with a wooden spoon.
 Stir until well blended.
 Add the egg, baking powder and vanilla.
 Stir well.
 Pour some additional sugar in a small bowl.
-Take 1 tablespoon the dough and roll in a ball.
+Take 1 tablespoon of the dough and roll in a ball.
 Roll the dough ball in the sugar and place on prepared pans.
 Repeat with the rest of the dough.
-With fingers or the flat end of a French rolling pin (or a piece of 1 – inch dowel) dipped in sugar, gently press down on the dough, flattening it along the bottom and up the sides of the muffin cups.
+With fingers or the flat end of a French rolling pin dipped in sugar, gently press down on the dough, flattening it along the bottom and up the sides of the muffin cups.
 Be careful not to press the dough too much and make it too thin.

 The views and opinions expressed on this blog are purely the blog owner’s.
 This blog accepts free manufacturers’ samples and forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
 Affiliate links may be included in this post.